adbecker/tsiR/README.md

 ## Introduction

 This R package fits and runs the TSIR model using a number of different options, both Bayesian and frequentist.
-The package will be updated with TSIRS functions.

 ### Version
 0.0.1.0